1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1989-P Dime Value

-The 1989-P Roosevelt dime from Philadelphia carries over 1.2 billion in mintage, making circulated examples readily available.
-However, collector interest focuses on premium-grade specimens that reveal significant value differences.
+The 1989-P Roosevelt dime from Philadelphia carries over 1.2 billion in mintage, making circulated examples extremely common.
+Collector interest focuses entirely on premium-grade specimens that show significant value differences.

 1989-P Dime Price/Grade Chart